Six planets are in retrograde! So what?

-THE SOLAR SYSTEM (WHTM) — Right now, six planets in our solar system are moving “in retrograde”, and will be for a while.
-Here they are in their order from the sun:
+(WHTM) — Six planets in our solar system are moving “in retrograde” right now, and that’s getting a lot of people excited.

+Astrology sites are full of explanations on how retrograde motions are affecting horoscopes, including talk of “stagnation in the cosmos,” “retrograde energy swaying” and “challenges to relationships” as well as advice to “avoid new ventures,” “stick to routine jobs” and “evaluate how we are transforming our lives.”

+There’s also a lot of bad science suggesting how the “planet slows down,” which certainly causes a lot of fuss over what is essentially an optical illusion.

 - Mercury from Sept.
 10 to Oct.
 2